 - Easy Vegetable Chili

 If you try this vegan chili recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

 BUTTERNUT SQUASH & BLACK BEAN CHILI

-Hints of chipotle powder and cinnamon make this a really wonderful warm autumn chili!
+Full of fall squash, veggies and hints of chipotle powder and cinnamon, this vegan Butternut Squash & Black Bean Chili makes a really wonderful warm autumn chili!

 - Prep Time: 10 min

 - Total Time: 55 minutes

 - Yield: Serves 4 - 6 1x

 - Cuisine: Vegan, Tex-Mex